 CBD reduces inflammation and THC opens airways – two good things when you have Chronic Obstructive Pulmonary Disease.

-Inflammation is thought to be a major contributing factor to the changes in tissue structure and damage, as well as a contributing factor to excessive coughing.
+Scientists beleive inflammation is a major contributing factor to the changes in tissue structure and damage.
+ALso, they believe it is a contributing factor to excessive coughing.
 Current treatments include steroids and opiates, which are often accompanied by undesirable risks and side effects.
 The role of the endocannabinoid system in managing inflammation and sensory nerve activation has made cannabis a potential candidate for a relatively safe COPD treatment.

-The effect of CB2 receptor activation on suppressing the inflammatory response is well-documented.
+Doctors have well documented the effect of CB2 receptor activation on suppressing inflammatory response.
 In animal studies specifically focused on inflammation in the lungs, cannabinoids activating CB2 receptors, and in some cases CB1 simultaneously, were able to reduce lung inflammation.

 Other studies have found that cannabinoids help to open the airways.
-The mechanisms for bronchodilation vary, but one study found that activating the CB2 receptors in the sensory nerve terminals inhibited these nerves from releasing tachykinins, a kind of molecule that triggers contraction of the muscles in the airway.
-Another study found that smoking or consuming cannabis caused temporary bronchodilation in asthma patients.
-Animal models of lung inflammation have also found that activation of the CB1 receptors decreased muscle contractions in the airways by inhibiting acetylcholine release in the sensory nerves, a neurotransmitter that triggers muscle contraction.
+The mechanisms for bronchodilation vary.
+One study finds that activating the CB2 receptors in the sensory nerve terminals inhibits these nerves from releasing tachykinins.
+These are a kind of molecule that trigger contraction of the muscles in the airway.